vuejs/eslint-plugin-vue/docs/rules/valid-define-options.md

 This rule reports `defineOptions` compiler macros in the following cases:

-- `defineOptions` are referencing locally declared variables.
+- `defineOptions` is referencing locally declared variables.
 - `defineOptions` has been called multiple times.
 - Options are not defined in `defineOptions`.
 - `defineOptions` has type arguments.